 Raising kids in Hong Kong is an amazing experience.

 Whether you’ve been here your whole life or you’re a relative newcomer, you’ve got a vast and vibrant city at your feet to raise your young ones.
-There are over one million children under 18 in the city.

 There are challenges to life with kids in Hong Kong, for sure.
 With crowded streets and the general expense of life, you have to always be on your toes.